Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 nodes.

-Commands specifically for managed Lavalink nodes can be found in :ref:`this section<managed-node-management-commands>`, whilst commands for unmanaged Lavalink nodes can be found :ref:`here<unmanaged-node-management-commands>`
+Commands specifically for managed Lavalink nodes can be found in :ref:`this section<managed-node-management-commands>`, whilst commands for unmanaged Lavalink nodes can be found :ref:`here<unmanaged-node-management-commands>`.

 .. _audio-command-llsetup: